RaulPPelaez/RadialDistributionFunction/README.md

 $ cat pos.dat | rdf -N 3 -Nsnapshots 2 -L 25 -nbins 10 -rcut 2 > rdf.dat
 ```
 rdf will take the file as 2 snapshots with the positions of 3 particles in 3D.
-Switch between GPU/CPU implementations of the algorithm.
-Currently only GPU is implemented